murb/twinfield/README.md

     invoice.invoice_address # returns the customer's invoice address (Twinfield::Customer::Address, not just a code) invoice.delivery_address # returns the full delivery address (Twinfield::Customer::Address, not just a code)

+The matching transaction can be found using:

+    invoice.transaction

 ### Find a transaction

     transactions = Twinfield::Transaction.where(invoice_number: 12, code: "VRK")

+### Get the transactions for a customer

+This gets a list of sales transactions for customer with code 1003

+    customer = Twinfield::Customer.find(1003)
+    customer.transactions(code: "VRK")

 ### List office

     Twinfield::Request::Read.office

 ## Known issues